tin2tin/Auto_Organize_Sequence/README.md

 ## Combined

-Collect all Sound strips in the bottom with categorize and cencentrate everything else above.
+Collect all sound strips in the bottom with categorize and cencentrate everything else above.

 ## Tutorial